dev-wonderflow/devops-kata/README.md

 2. Define ECS task definitions for the Web services.
 3. Configure an Application Load Balancer to route traffic to the ECS services.
 4. Implement auto-scaling policies for the ECS services.
-5. Create a CI/CD pipeline using Gitlab, Githup or any other similar tool for automating deployments.
+5. Create a CI/CD pipeline using Gitlab, Github or any other similar tool for automating deployments.

 **IMPORTANT:** Provide a README for all step with instructions on how to build tun and test the environment.